olgeorge/react-electron-webrtc-phaser/README.md

 - The above shebang exists to make up for the difference in what server knows (30x10) grid and what player sees (continuously moving walkers)
 - The 30x10 grid and 2-second update were picked for demonstration purposes

+## Play

+You can download the packaged binaries for Mac and Windows:

+- [Mac](https://drive.google.com/open?id=1W6y8DBvlw00Gg1ljEpTllg0KyhwX17pv) - install as a regular Mac app
+- [Windows](https://drive.google.com/open?id=1wZ3x-05H4UzpOwVZ9KKyuLoiLjev-oVf) - unpack and run the .exe

 ## Install

+Clone the repository, then:

 ```bash
 $ npm install
 ```

 ## Run

+To run locally after installing:

 ```bash
 $ npm run dev